timebertt/kubernetes-controller-sharding/docs/implement-sharding.md

 		// SHARD LEASE
 		// Use manager's leader election mechanism for maintaining the shard lease.
 		// With this, controllers will only run as long as manager holds the shard lease.
-		// After graceful termination, the shard lease will be released.
 		LeaderElection:                      true,
 		LeaderElectionResourceLockInterface: shardLease,
+		// Release the shard lease on graceful termination.
+		// Enable this when using a Deployment to allow fast reassignments on scale down.
+		// Disable this when using a StatefulSet to minimize object reassignments during rolling updates.
 		LeaderElectionReleaseOnCancel: true,

 		// other options ...
 	})